A Strong Foundation is Important

 A strong educational foundation is important, beginning well before a child enters kindergarten.
 And it’s more important than ever for children to have opportunities to build social skills as well as academic skills in order to be prepared for kindergarten, elementary school, and life in general.

 Additionally, research has shown that children who do not attend preschool have a lower level of interest in learning new things as well as lower memory and retention rates.
-Simply put, children who don’t have the benefit of a quality preschool education have a lower chance of success in elementary school, high school, and in life.
+Simply put, children who don’t have the benefit of a quality preschool education have a lower chance of success in elementary school, high school, and in adulthood.

 According to a survey done by the National Institute for Early Education Research (NIEER) at the Rutgers Graduate School of Education, when children were out of school due to the pandemic:

 - The number of parents citing emotional symptoms among their children rose from 3% to 9%.